-For each of the 1,000 relabeling, the statistic image is computed and thresholded, and the maximal suprathreshold cluster size is recorded.
-For each relabeling this involves fitting the model at each voxel, smoothing the variance image, and creating the pseudo tstatistic image.
+For each of the 1,000 relabellings, the statistic image is computed and thresholded, and the maximal suprathreshold cluster size is recorded.
+For each relabeling this involves model fitting at each voxel, smoothing the variance image, and creating the pseudo t-statistic image.
 This is the most computationally intensive part of the analysis, but is not onerous on modern computing hardware.
-See discussion of examples for run times.
+(See §3.4 for computing times.)

-Selection of the primary threshold is not easy.
+Selection of the primary threshold is a quandary.
 For the results to be valid we need to pick the threshold before the analysis is performed.
-With a parametric voxel-level statistic we could use its null distribution to specify a threshold by uncorrected P-value (e.g., by using t table).
-Here we cannot take this approach because we are using a nonparametric voxel-level statistic whose null distribution is not known a priori.
+With a parametric voxel-level statistic we could use its null distribution to specify a threshold from the uncorrected p-value (e.g. by using a t table).
+Here we cannot take this approach since we are using a nonparametric voxel-level statistic whose null distribution is not known a priori.
 Picking several thresholds is not valid, as this introduces a new multiple comparisons problem.
 We suggest gaining experience with similar datasets from post hoc analyses: apply different thresholds to get a feel for an appropriate range and then apply such a threshold to the data on hand.
 Using data from other subjects in this study we found 3.0 to be a reasonable primary threshold.